LacunaSoftware/docs/docs.en-us/articles/amplia/index.md

 * Emission of type A1 (in software) or A3 (in crypto device) certificates
 * Customizable issue for customer identification needs

+## On-premises

+Amplia can be used as a service (SaaS) or you can host your own instance.
+See the article [Amplia on-premises](on-premises/index.md) for more information.

 ## See also

 * [Changelog](changelog.md)